Why not burn calories at home while you sit on your couch?

 Drive System

-A chain drive spin bike and a belt drive cycle are two types of spin bikes.
+A chain-drive spin bike and a belt-drive cycle are two types of spin bikes.
 For a more traditional riding experience, a traditional outdoor bike is your best option.
 However, these bikes can be very loud, and they may wear out more easily after a prolonged ride on a high resistance level.
-Belt Drives, on the other hand, are noticeably quieter and harder wearing.
+Belt drives, on the other hand, are noticeably quieter and harder to wear.
 Currently, most magnetic indoor bikes use this drive system.

 Weight of the Bike Flywheel